Lebroncorp/alx-system_engineering-devops-first-time/0x03-shell_variables_expansions/README.md

-this directory is for task Shell, init files, variables and expansions
+directory for shell tasksdirectory for shell tasks